Like most people I've always enjoyed taking family and travel photographs.

 Learning by trial and error, but with (I think) an artist's sense of design I've refined my images and presentation to its present state.

-In my winter season I try to explore and find scenes that capture the essence of Florida wilderness.
 I shoot medium-format film with panoramic cameras, usually in the early morning or near dusk

 when the sky colors are more subtle and the long shadows add dimension and drama.
 Other panoramics are stitched together